dcrapis/oceandao-wiki/On-ROI.md

 ## What's a good metric for "bang"?

-Recall that *buck* is "value added to the Ocean ecosystem."
+Recall that *bang* is "value added to the Ocean ecosystem."
 Let's discuss ways to measure it, in the context of your proposed project.

 Put another way: what metric might your project optimize, towards helping grow the Ocean ecosystem (in a sustainable fashion)?